Cooper-Zhong/CS307_Database/project1/Report/CS307-Database Project 1.md

 4. **Table Name: post_category (Relationship set)**
    - Description: This table represents the many-to-many relationship between posts and categories.
 Each row represents a post and its associated category.
    - Columns:
-     - post_id: the id of the post (integer type, foreign key to posts.post_id)
+     - post_id: the id of the post (integer type, foreign key to posts.post_id, not null)
-     - category_name: the name of the category (text type, foreign key to categories.category_name)
+     - category_name: the name of the category (text type, foreign key to categories.category_name, not null)
    - **Primary Key**: (post_id, category_name)
 5. **Table Name: author_follow (Relationship set)**
    - Description: This table represents the many-to-many relationship between authors and the account it followed.
 Each row represents an author and who they followed.
    - Columns:
-     - author_name: the name of the author being followed (text type, foreign key to authors.author_name)
+     - author_name: the name of the author being followed (text type, foreign key to authors.author_name, not null)
      - followed_name: the name of the account followed by author (text type, foreign key to authors.author_name, not null)
    - **Primary Key**: (author_name, followed_name)
 6. **Table Name: post_favorites (Relationship set)**
    - Description: This table represents the many-to-many relationship between posts and authors who have marked them as favorites.
 Each row represents a post and the author who marked it as a favorite.
    - Columns:
-     - post_id: the id of the post being favorited (integer type, foreign key to posts.post_id)
+     - post_id: the id of the post being favorited (integer type, foreign key to posts.post_id, not null)
      - favorite_author_name: the name of the author who favorited the post (text type, foreign key to authors.author_name, not null)
    - **Primary Key**: (post_id, favorite_author_name)
 7. **Table Name: author_shared_posts (Relationship set)**
    - Description: This table represents the many-to-many relationship between authors and posts that they have shared.
 Each row represents a post and the author who shared it.
    - Columns:
-     - post_id: the id of the post being shared (integer type, foreign key to posts.post_id)
+     - post_id: the id of the post being shared (integer type, foreign key to posts.post_id, not null)
      - shared_author_name: the name of the author who shared the post (text type, foreign key to authors.author_name, not null)
    - **Primary Key**: (post_id, shared_author_name)
 8. **Table Name: author_liked_posts (Relationship set)**
    - Description: This table represents the many-to-many relationship between authors and posts that they have liked.
 Each row represents a post and the author who liked it.
    - Columns:
-     - post_id: the id of the post being liked (integer type, foreign key to posts.post_id)
+     - post_id: the id of the post being liked (integer type, foreign key to posts.post_id, not null)
      - liked_author_name: the name of the author who liked the post (text type, foreign key to authors.author_name, not null)
    - **Primary Key**: (post_id, liked_author_name)
 9. **Table Name: first_replies (Entity set)**
    - Description: This table stores information about the first reply to a post, including the reply's ID, content, rating, and author.
    - Columns:
-     - post_id: the id of the post being replied to (integer type, foreign key to posts.post_id)
+     - post_id: the id of the post being replied to (integer type, foreign key to posts.post_id, not null)
      - first_id: a unique identifier for each first reply, automatically incremented by the system (SERIAL type, **primary key**)
      - first_content: the content of the first reply (text type, not null)
      - first_stars: the number of stars received by the first reply (integer type)